Augmentations, annuli, and Alexander polynomials: Flow loops, flow lines, and holomorphic curves

-Recall that, for a generic pair $(f,g)$, the critical points and flow loops of $\eta_M^{\ast}$ are hyperbolic, and the intersections of stable and unstable manifolds are transverse.
-We will assume that $(f,g)$ is a generic pair in this sense.

 We will next adapt the metric and the Lagrangian $M_{K}$ to the rigid flow loops and lines as in \cite[Section 4.3]{EkholmFlowTrees}.
 The modifications here correspond to the most basic cases in that paper, since our flow objects here are simply flow lines (there is no branching as in flow trees).
-We deform the Lagrangian and the metric so that the metric is flat, the gradient is constant along a flow loop, and of the form in \cite[Section 4.3.6--7]{EkholmFlowTrees} near a flow line.
+We deform the Lagrangian and the metric so that they are of the form described in \cite[Section 4.3.6--7]{EkholmFlowTrees} near a flow line.
+In addition, the metric is flat and the gradient is constant along a flow loop.
 The construction here depends on the action level $\mathfrak{a}_{0}$.
 As we increase the action, new flow objects need to be taken into account and we shrink the neighborhoods where the Lagrangian and metric in previous steps were normalized.
 We do that in such a way that when passing from action level $\mathfrak{a}_{0}$ to $\mathfrak{a}_{1}$, $\mathfrak{a}_{1}>\mathfrak{a}_{0}$, we keep the metric and Lagrangian unchanged in some subset of the set where it was previously normalized.
+Note also that we can keep the Lagrangian fixed near the knot and the function of the deformed Lagrangian together with the metric is still an admissible in the sense of Definition \ref{def: admissible}.